WAB - Stage 17: Pernitz - Waxeneckhaus

 Route description WAB - Stage 17: Pernitz - Waxeneckhaus

-This stage of the Viennese Alps route starts through the Biedermeiertal valley at Pernitz-Muggendorf railway station.
-After coming from the tracks we turn left at the railway building, head past the Feuerwehrhaus and reach the Bundesstraße.
-Continuing west, we go past the cemetery and turn right into Urhausstraße opposite Pernitz-Raimundviertel railway station.
-Signs guide us out of the village and just after the sign with the village name on it there is a spring which is a reminder for those who haven’t topped up their water bottles.
+We start the stage of the Wiener Alpenbogen through the Biedermeier Valley at the Pernitz-Muggendorf train station.
+Coming from the tracks, we turn left at the station building, pass the fire station, and reach the federal road.
+Continuing westwards, we pass the cemetery and turn right into Urhausstraße opposite the Pernitz-Raimundviertel train station.
+Signposts lead us out of the settlement; shortly after the town sign there is a water fountain to remind those who forgot to fill their water bottles.

-We head out along Blättertalstraße, discover what makes Ferdinand Raimund’s skull memorable and turn right at a small chapel after 15 minutes.
-Go past the centre of the Earth and a sculpture garden to enter a meadow and hike right up a rocky path in front of a newly built house.
-Signposts and red markings guide us steadily uphill through a shadowy forest up to a small hillock with a wayside shrine in the forest.
+We walk along Blättertalstraße, learn about Ferdinand Raimund's skull, and after 15 minutes turn right at a small chapel.
+Passing the earth's center and a sculpture garden, we enter a pasture and climb a rugged path uphill to the right in front of a newly built house.
+Signposts and red markings steadily lead us uphill through the shady forest to a small hill with a memorial cross in the woods.

-After a break, we hike alongside the chapel onto a gravel track and head towards the Waxeneckhaus.
-We cross an enclosure, follow the hiking path marked out in red, and arrive at the “Auf dem Hals” Schneerosenhaus.
-We directly cross the top of the pass and continue to ascend the gravel track.
-Going slightly downhill we turn onto a private path to the Waxeneckhaus at house no. 10.
-Our accommodation is reached after ascending for 20 minutes.
-Old tools for resin extraction can be seen at the Waxeneckhaus.
+After a break, we hike beside the chapel on the gravel road towards Waxeneckhaus.
+We cross an enclosure, follow the red-marked paths, and arrive at the Schneerosenhaus “Auf dem Hals”.
+We cross the pass height directly and continue uphill on the gravel road.
+Going slightly downhill again, we turn at house no. 10 onto the private road to Waxeneckhaus.
+We reach today's accommodation after a 20-minute ascent.
+At Waxeneckhaus, old tools from the pitch extraction era can be viewed.

 Directions

-If you are coming from Vienna or Graz via the A2, leave the motorway at the Wöllersdorf exit and when on the B21, follow the signs to Pernitz.
+Coming from Vienna or Graz via the A2, exit the highway at the Wöllersdorf exit and follow the signage on B21 to Pernitz.

 Parking

-Take the train via Wiener Neustadt to Pernitz-Muggendorf railway station.
+Travel by train via Wiener Neustadt to Pernitz-Muggendorf station.

 Equipment

-Always bring suitable maps.
-Always wear appropriate, sturdy footwear, bring sun and rain protection and water, as well as a little something to eat.
-Bring your mobile phone with you and save the mountain rescue emergency number: 140
+Always take suitable maps with you.
+Put on sturdy shoes adapted to the route, bring sun and rain protection as well as water and a snack.
+Take your mobile phone with you and save the emergency number of mountain rescue: 140

 Safety information

-Your hiking experience in the Vienna Alps should be a thoroughly enjoyable and safe one.
-Therefore, please bear the following in mind:
+Your hikes in the Vienna Alps should be a completely beautiful and safe experience.
+Please therefore observe the following:

 Preparation